Home / Serotonin

 Serotonin evolved to motive survival behavior, not to make you feel good all the time for no reason.
 There is no royal road to serotonin.
 The more social power a mammal has, the more it is challenged by rivals.
 Finding healthy ways to stimulate it is the challenge that comes with the gift of life.

 The blog posts below give you a brief introduction to these facts about human nature.
-My 5-day Happy Chemical jumpstart has a great introduction to serotonin – it comes in your email when you sign up for my newsletter. (see sidebar).
-And my book Habits of a Happy Brain: Retrain your brain to boost your serotonin, dopamine, oxytocin and endorphin levels helps you design and build the new serotonin pathways that you want.
+My 5-day Happy Chemical jumpstart has a simple introduction to each of the happy chemicals in one email each – sign up for it and my newsletter in the footer below.
+Get the full story in my book Habits of a Happy Brain: Retrain your brain to boost your serotonin, dopamine, oxytocin and endorphin levels.
+All of my books help you notice your old serotonin pathways and then design and build a new pathway that leads to more happiness.

 Habits of a Happy Brain